cubukcum/food-mcp/QUICK_START.md

 # Quick Start Guide - Using Your MCP Server

-This guide will get you up and running with your Yemek MCP server in just a few minutes.
+This guide will get you up and running with your food MCP server in just a few minutes.

 ## Prerequisites